alexsyeo/text-aura/_pages/privacy.md

 We may collect information about you in a variety of ways.
 The information we may collect via the App includes:

-### Personal Data

-Personally identifiable information, such as your name, email address, and other information that you voluntarily give to us when you register or use the App.

 ### Usage Data

 Information automatically collected when you access the App, such as your IP address, browser type, operating system, access times, and the actions you take while using the app.

-### Device Information

-Information about your mobile device, such as the device ID, model, and manufacturer, and information about the location of your device.

 ## How We Use Your Information